raghavmecheri/BuildingSoftware/README.md

 There are some great Javascript courses out there, and while this document does not serve in any way as a replacement for any of them, it should be helpful with getting you started on the right path to getting familiar with this (admittedly) nuanced language.

+General order of precedence:
+- Learn HTML/CSS
+- Learn basic JS
+- Pick some frameworks, and jump in!

 ### Useful Information:
 - <a href="https://www.codecademy.com/learn/introduction-to-javascript">Codecademy's Javascript tutorial</a> is a great place to start
 - Web Frontends can either be built using a combination of <a href="https://snipcart.com/blog/learn-vanilla-javascript-before-using-js-frameworks">Vanilla JS</a> and HTML/CSS, or a Javascript Library, and HTML/CSS.
 If you don't know much about HTML/CSS, <b>stop here</b>. <a href="https://www.codecademy.com/catalog/language/html-css">Check this out first.</a>